PlatformLab/HomaModule/README.md

   It is not clear that this approach will work with all NICs, but the following NICs are known to work:
   - Mellanox ConnectX-4, ConnectX-5, and ConnectX-6

   There have been reports of problems with the following NICs (these have not yet been explored thoroughly enough to know whether the problems are insurmountable):
   - Intel E810 (ice), XXV710 (i40e), XL710

   Please let me know if you find other NICs that work (or NICs that don't work).
-  If the NIC doesn't support TSO for Homa, then you'll need to use `sysctl` to ensure that `max_gso_size` is the same as the maximum packet size (if it is larger, then messages larger than the packet size will hang: outgoing packets will be dropped by the NIC, but smaller retry packets get through, so Homa will keep retrying over and over).
+  If the NIC doesn't support TSO for Homa, then Homa will perform segmentation in software, but that's quite a bit slower.
+If for some reason software GSO doesn't work (it's fairly new in Homa), then messages larger than the maximum packet size may hang or result in very poor performance.
+If this happens, you'll need to use `sysctl` to ensure that `max_gso_size` is the same as the maximum packet size.

 - A collection of man pages is available in the "man" subdirectory.
 The API for Homa is different from TCP sockets.